rabihkodeih/leadbook/README.md

 For example if a level of `WARNING` is specified only log message of that level and above will be logged (`ERROR` and `CRITICAL`).

-The two spiders (company_index) and (company_profiles) have a post logging verification pipelines attached to them.
-Every crawled item will be verified the pipelines according to a specified set of regex validators.
+The two spiders (company_index) and (company_profiles) have post logging verification pipelines attached to them.
+Every crawled item will be verified by a verification pipeline according to a given set of regex validators.
 In case of a validation error the following log warning message will be issued:

 **WARNING: BAD_FIELD: invalid item field**